doctorfree/nvim-lazyman/README.md

 The `lazyman` command can be used to install and initialize multiple Neovim configurations.
 For example, to install and initialize the LazyVim starter configuration execute the command `lazyman -l`.
 To install and initialize all supported Lazyman Neovim configurations execute `lazyman -A`.
-To update a previously installed Lazyman Neovim configuration execute `lazyman -U -N <nvimdir>` or `lazyman -U -A` to update all configurations.

 After installing and initializing Neovim configurations with `lazyman`, easily explore various configurations with the `lazyman -e <config> ...`